Mala1180/PPS-22-satify/doc/report/2-requirements.md

        exist.
     10. The user must be able to see the assignments done by the DPLL of the variables that make the logical expression satisfiable.
-    11. The user can see the time spent by the DPLL algorithm to solve the instance (in nanoseconds).
+    11. The user can see the time spent by the DPLL algorithm to solve the instance.
-    12. The user can see the time spent by the Tseitin transformation algorithm to convert the instance (in nanoseconds).
+    12. The user can see the time spent by the Tseitin transformation algorithm to convert the instance.

 2. ### System requirements
     1. The system preprocesses the expression given in input checking its correctness.
     2. The system transforms the input into the corresponding data structure through the Internal DSL.
     3. The system applies the Tseitin transformation to the expression obtaining the CNF.
     4. The system applies the DPLL algorithm with CNF as input.
 The DPLL algorithm works only with CNF expressions.
-    5. The system measures the time spent by the Tseitin Transformation algorithm to convert and the DPLL algorithm to solve it.
+    5. The system measures the time spent by the Tseitin Transformation algorithm to convert and the DPLL algorithm to solve it (in nanoseconds).
     6. The system collects all the assignments of the solution.
     7. The system can also only convert the expression in CNF simply applying the Tseitin transformation.
     8. A file imported must be a text file containing the input in DIMACS format.